WVNC-LD: Programming

 WVNC-LD's main channel clears the entire NBC schedule, including The More You Know, NBC's E/I-compliant block which, as a low-power station, it is not required to clear.

 Former WVNC-LD as both an Antenna TV and MyNetworkTV affiliate.

 In addition to NBC programming, WVNC-LD operates the Watertown market's Antenna TV affiliate on its LD2 subchannel.
 Until recently, WVNC-LD2 also carried programs from the MyNetworkTV programming service, filling in programming for all time slots outside of the MyNetworkTV programming schedule with the Antenna TV schedule.

 Local programming

 WVNC-LD airs no local news programming, despite station officials stating at its launch that planning was underway to open a news department by early 2018.
 The station does, however, stream events of local interest on its YouTube channel.

+Translators

+In addition to its main transmitter, WVNC-LD also operates three translators: